google/WebFundamentals/src/content/en/updates/2020/02/chrome-81-deps-rems.md

 ## Remove TLS 1.0 and TLS 1.1

-Note: Removal of TLS 1.0 and TLS 1.1 has been delayed to Chrome 84, which is expected to ship in July 2020.
+Note: Removal of TLS 1.0 and TLS 1.1 was delayed to Chrome 84, which is expected to ship in July 2020.

 TLS (Transport Layer Security) is the protocol which secures HTTPS.
 It has a